Lovett Fort-Whiteman: American Negro Labor Congress

-In the spring of 1925, Fort-Whiteman joined his Workers (Communist) Party comrades Otto Hall and Otto Huiswoud as one of 17 black signatories of an official call for establishment of the American Negro Labor Congress (ANLC).
-Established by the Communist Party as a successor organization to the now moribund African Blood Brotherhood, the ANLC was founded by a convention of 500 men and women in Chicago late in October of that same year.
+In the spring of 1925, Fort-Whiteman joined his Workers Party comrades Otto Hall and Otto Huiswoud as one of 17 black signatories of an official call for establishment of the American Negro Labor Congress (ANLC).
+Established by the Communist Party as a successor organization to the now moribund African Blood Brotherhood, the ANLC was founded by a convention of 500 men and women in Chicago late in October of that year.
 Delegates attending this founding congress included substantial numbers of representatives of trade unions and sundry community organizations as well as unaffiliated working-class people rather than members of the so-called "Negro intelligentsia."
 In the words of one historian, the bulk of these founding delegates were "the sorts of blacks the Communists felt the NAACP and Urban League forgot."

 The short-lived success of the founding convention of the ANLC was largely a product of Fort-Whiteman's initiative.
-Chosen as the head of the Provisional Organizing Committee of the ANLC, Fort-Whiteman had traveled across the South and Northeast speaking to countless black community groups attempting to persuade them to support in the new effort, arguing that a new organization was essential in order to "present the cause of the Negro worker."
-His successful organizing effort gained national notoriety for Fort-Whiteman, with the conservative Time magazine deeming Fort-Whiteman to be "the reddest of the blacks."
+Chosen as the head of the Provisional Organizing Committee of the ANLC, Fort-Whiteman had traveled across the South and Northeast speaking to countless black community groups attempting to persuade them to support the new effort, arguing that a new organization was essential in order to "present the cause of the Negro worker."
+His successful organizing effort gained national notoriety for Fort-Whiteman, with Time magazine deeming Fort-Whiteman to be "the reddest of the blacks."

-Move to Russia
+Move to USSR

-Fort-Whiteman moved to Russia in about 1927, joining the tiny African American community in Moscow.
+Fort-Whiteman moved to the Soviet Union in about 1927, joining the tiny African American community in Moscow.
 He lived with his wife Marina, a Jewish chemist, in a small apartment.
 He was a close friend of African American journalist Homer Smith Jr. In 1928, Fort-Whiteman was a delegate to the 6th World Congress of the Communist International.
 In the Comintern debates of 1928, Fort-Whiteman supported the positions of Bukharin and American leader Jay Lovestone, arguing against the need for the existence of the ANLC.

 He was later hired by the English-language Moscow News as a contributor and worked as a teacher at an English-language school in Moscow.
 He was a consulting screenwriter on the 1932 production Black and White.